slsa-framework/slsa/docs/spec/v1.1/threats.md

 ### (A) Untrustworthy producer

-The producer of the software intentionally
+The producer of the software intentionally produces code that harms the consumer, or the producer otherwise uses practices that are not deserving of the consumer's trust.

 <details><summary>Software producer intentionally submits bad code</summary>

 *Threat:* Software producer intentionally submits "bad" code, following all proper processes.

-*Mitigation:* Vet
+*Mitigation:* **TODO**
-an important but separate property from integrity.

 *Example:* A popular extension author sells the rights to a new owner, who then modifies the code to secretly mine bitcoin at the users' expense.
 SLSA does not